algorithmica-org/algorithmica/content/english/hpc/hardware.md

 Due to the trade-offs between energy and performance you can make during the design, the fidelity of the fabrication process itself, such as "180nm" or "65nm", directly translating to the density of transistors, became the trademark for CPU efficiency.

 <!--
 [^fidelity]: To avoid upsetting and confusing consumers with this new reality, chip makers agreed to stop delineating their chips by the size of their components.
-A special comittee had a meeting every two years where they took the previous node name, divided by the square root of two, rounded to the nearest integer, declared that result to be the new node name, and then drank lots of wine.
+A special committee had a meeting every two years where they took the previous node name, divided by the square root of two, rounded to the nearest integer, declared that result to be the new node name, and then drank lots of wine.
 Chip makers now group components into generations by the time that they where made, and so "nm" doesn't mean nanometer anymore.
 -->

 Throughout most of the computing history, optical shrinking was the main driving force behind performance improvements.
 Gordon Moore, the former CEO of Intel, made a prediction in 1975 that the transistor count in microprocessors will double every two years.
 His prediction held to this day and became known as *Moore's law*.